GammaSqueeze/AA_DSA/README.md

-This directory contains all 20 projects and their solutions acquired from the App Academy's Full Stack Online Data Structures and Algorithms module.
+This directory contains all 21 projects and their solutions acquired from the App Academy's Full Stack Online Data Structures and Algorithms module.
+Javascript.

 For each project, use the following instructions